walkerdb/renpubs/README.md

 4. __Holding institutions__: A listing of institutions known to hold copies of the publication, including which specific parts are in their collection

 ###Reading the works table
-For every work in the works list there are 6 data points, all separated by one or more tabs.
-Empty data-points are delineated with a ```-``` character.
+For every work in the works list there are 6 data points, in tsv format.
+If doing anything programmatic with table data, be sure to strip whitespace from the ends of all data points, since tables are visually formatted with empty spaces.
+Completely empty data-points are delineated with a ```-``` character.

 The headings:
 ```